Occipital Neuralgia and Facial Pain

 Occipital, Geniculate & Glossopharyngeal Neuralgias

-While trigeminal neuralgia is the most common of the facial pain diagnoses, there are others that cause facial pain.
-Understanding the various pain sensations and how they arise can help patients have better conversations with healthcare providers and look at different treatment options to best address the symptoms.
+While trigeminal neuralgia is the most common of the facial pain diagnoses, others cause facial pain.
+Understanding the various pain sensations and how they arise can help patients have more effective conversations with healthcare providers and explore different treatment options to address their symptoms best.

 Of the conditions explored in this blog, occipital neuralgia is the most prevalent, whereas geniculate and glossopharyngeal neuralgia are rare facial pain disorders.
 All three should be differentiated from trigeminal neuralgia.
-However, the presence of one diagnosis does not exclude the possibility of another, making it important to bring up all your symptoms to your healthcare provider in order to help find the best pain management.
+However, the presence of one diagnosis does not exclude the possibility of another, making it essential to discuss all your symptoms with your healthcare provider to help find the best pain management.

 Occipital Neuralgia (ON)

 The occipital nerve is not one of the cranial nerves, but rather a spinal nerve.
-However, it affects the head and face, which is why it is included in this facial pain blog.
+However, it affects the head and face, which is why it is included in this blog about facial pain.

 The occipital nerve begins at the C2-C3 level, then reaches up behind the ear, goes above the hairline, and then runs throughout the scalp.
-There are three occipital nerves on each side: greater occipital nerve, third occipital nerve, and lesser occipital nerve.
+There are three occipital nerves on each side: the greater occipital nerve, the third occipital nerve, and the lesser occipital nerve.

 What does it feel like?

 Ever wondered what occipital neuralgia feels like?
-The classic presentation is severe, sharp, shock-like, piercing and/or throbbing pain in the upper neck, back of head and/or behind the ear.
+The classic presentation is severe, sharp, shock-like, piercing, and/or throbbing pain in the upper neck, back of the head, and/or behind the ear.
 There may also be a dull aching pain between the shooting pain attacks.

 What treatments are there?

-These typically begin with ice/warm packs, then move to anti-inflammatories and muscle relaxants.
-The next steps would be medications typically used for neuropathic pain such as anticonvulsants and antidepressants, followed by nerve blocks, botox, and radiofrequency treatments.
-Surgical intervention is considered for refractory and non responsive patients who are in need of pain relief.
-There are three primary surgical interventions: decompression, neuromodulation, and neuro-destruction.
+These typically begin with ice/warm packs, then progress to anti-inflammatories and muscle relaxants.
+The next steps would be medications normally used for neuropathic pain, such as anticonvulsants and antidepressants, followed by nerve blocks, Botox, and radiofrequency treatments.
+Surgical intervention is considered for refractory and non-responsive patients who require pain relief.
+There are three primary surgical interventions: decompression, neuromodulation, and neurodestruction.

 What are some of the triggers?